 What era are we in now?

-When Queen Elizabeth II died, Prince Charles immediately became King Charles III, though his coronation will come later in the year.
+When Queen Elizabeth II died, Prince Charles immediately became King Charles III, with this being confirmed in his coronation which took place in May 2023.

 When Charles became King, the UK moved from the new Elizabethan age into the New Carolean age.